aditikilledar/SecurityScanAPI/Progress.md

 3. "Error Handling: Retry failed GitHub API calls (2 attempts)."
     Total number of attempts should be 3 or 2?
     I have implemented as 1 attempt and 2 reattempt.

+4. I am assuming that each file doesn't contain duplicates of CVE